You are currently browsing the category archive for the ‘Playing Card Divination’ category.

 Dr. Jayne’s Egyptian Fortune Telling Cards, Dr. D. Jayne & Son, Inc., Philadelphia, no date.

 While these cards look quite different than the Lenormand decks we are used to, they are actually exact matches to the standard deck.
 Dr. Jayne and Son was a patent medicine company that existed from 1843 to 1930.
 They used almanacs, trading cards, recipe books, a dream & fortune telling book, striking graphics and this deck to promote their medicines, primarily to families, many of whom were functionally illiterate.
 The vulture (Mice) card probably darkened from being exposed to the sun.
 The back of the cards and the box have the same design.
+There is an error in my deck where the Ship should have been the 10 of Spades, the card mistakenly shows the 8 of Clubs.
+Interestingly the Jack of Hearts card should have a red playing card and black emblem, but as the emblem is a heart the colors are reversed so the heart can be red.
 They are roughly poker size.

 All of these decks are on matt card-stock that’s easily torn or bent, rather than the glossy-finished flexible and quality stock found on many 19th century European decks.
 Compared to the fine artistry and the best in chromo-lithography of the European decks, these American decks seem like poor cousins, but I find them to be outstanding examples of a folk-tradition.
 They add much to an overlooked aspect of immigrant and everyday life here in America.